JET.AI PARTNERS WITH VEGAS GOL - GuruFocus.com

-LAS VEGAS, May 30, 2023 (GLOBE NEWSWIRE) -- Jet Token Inc. d/b/a Jet.AI (“Jet.AI”), an innovative private aviation, artificial intelligence (“AI”), booking and membership platform and Cirrus Aviation, a leading private jet provider, have announced an official partnership with the Vegas Golden Knights (“VGK”) to provide fans the ultimate private aviation experience for away games.
+LAS VEGAS, May 30, 2023 (GLOBE NEWSWIRE) -- Oxbridge Acquisition Corp.
+(NASDAQ: OXAC).
+Jet Token Inc. d/b/a Jet.AI (“Jet.AI”), an innovative private aviation, artificial intelligence (“AI”), booking and membership platform and Cirrus Aviation, a leading private jet provider, have announced an official partnership with the Vegas Golden Knights (“VGK”) to provide fans the ultimate private aviation experience for away games.

 "Teaming up with Cirrus Aviation to support the Vegas Golden Knights fanbase is a remarkable opportunity for Jet.AI,” said company Founder and Chairman Mike Winston.
 “Our technology is redefining how fans travel to support their favorite team.”